 Take the time to understand the unique qualities of service that define your target industry and the challenges they present.

-You can also search databases on LinkedIn and other social networking sites for people who have made similar transitions.
+You can also search LinkedIn and other social networking sites for people who have made similar transitions.

 The insights you gather will demonstrate to employers in your target industry that you understand the issues unique to that industry.